 2. THC Content

-Live resin typically has 65-95% THC content, while live rosin’s THC content can be 60-90%, depending on the producer.
-Live resin’s higher THC content makes it a more potent cannabis concentrate that may cause more intense highs.
+Live resin typically has 65-95% THC content, while live rosin’s THC content is 60-90%, depending on the producer.
+Live resin’s higher THC makes it more potent and may cause more intense highs.

 3. Flavor and Terpene Profile